jeka-dev/jeka/README.md

 * any Java 3rd party libraries without needing to wrap it in a plugin or a specific component
 * complexity tackling the same way you do for regular code (ie utility classes, SoC, inheritance, composition,...)
 * fluent and compact syntax documented through Javadoc
-* simplicity : in essence, Jerkar engine simply performs a sequence of method invocation
+* lightness, simplicity : in essence, Jerkar engine simply performs a sequence of method invocation

 Additionally the following features were missing from mainstream existing tools :
 * run pluggable extra features (test coverage, special packaging, static code analysis,...) without editing the build file